priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 | userIds   | Yes  |   | List of Unique ids of the users to be removed from the group  |

-**Note**: Pass **OfUserId** header only if application Admin calling the API.
+**Note**: In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of user on behalf of which application admin want to remove users.

 **Response**:  Response Json with success status :-
 ```